Scoti

 Scoti or Scotti is a Latin name for the Gaels, first attested in the late 3rd century.
 It originally referred to all Gaels, first those in Ireland and then those who had settled in Great Britain as well; it later came to refer only to Gaels in northern Britain.
-The kingdom to which their culture spread became known as Scotia or Scotland, and eventually all its inhabitants came to be known as Scots.
+The kingdom to which their culture spread became known as Scotia or Scotland, and eventually its inhabitants came to be known as Scots.